sidravi1/sidravi1.github.io/_posts/2018-05-15-latent-gp-and-binomial-likelihood.md

 ![Take 2: using age and education]({{"/assets/2018_05_15_bin_gp_by_sex_ed.png" | absolute_url}})

 We see a wage gap in all levels of education.
 In the lowest categories, the gap in absolute terms is not great but in relative terms it's yuge!
+The 'plateauing' effect for women is also interesting.
+The probability of earning over 50k doesn't increase by much after mid-30s/40s for women.

 Note that the relationship with age is not linear in any sense.
 It looks like a quadratic... maybe.
 If you're a classical economist, you're sure it's quadratic, we're talking about age after all, but it's nice being agnostic.